 The portion of the year that include this target are after a race or heavy training block.
 This low intensity and relatively lower energy demands offers up an opportunity to also hit the reset button on fat adaptation.
 I view carbohydrate as a tool not a demonized food group.
 It is a tool used for massive amounts of energy demand and fine tuning the intense parts of training and racing.
 When I am not targeting these variables I don't require as much of this high octane fuel source.
 Rather, it behooves me to use these phases to remind my body that fat is a valuable and readily available fuel source.
 Although I never venture away from fat being my primary fuel source, this target area is when it hits its peak in ratio to carbohydrate.

-These target times I refer to as Dr. Volek Keto or Modified Atkins phases.
-If you are more curious about Modified Atkins/Volek approaches I'd highly recommend listening to any podcast interviewing Dr. Dominic D'Agostino (my favorite one).
+These target times I refer to as Dr. Volek Keto or Personalized Atkins phases.
+If you are more curious about Personalized Atkins/Volek approaches I'd highly recommend listening to any podcast interviewing Dr. Dominic D'Agostino (my favorite one).

 During this target period carbohydrate intake drops to 5 percent or less.
 Protein intake can vary between 10-30 percent, but more often than not is closer to 15-20 percent.
 This leaves fat intake between 65-85 percent.
 When I am really dialed in during this phase I try to keep the fat percent up near the higher range of 65-85 percent.

 The length I stay in this target phase depends on the purpose.
 If it is after an A race, I might hang out in these ratios for 1-2 months depending on when I need to begin more specific training for my next race.
 Throughout my heavier training periods, I will sprinkle in a couple days of these ratios when taking an easy week after a big block of training.